-This is a two-stage international design competition and is being run in accordance with EU procurement guidelines and the Public Contracts Regulations 2015.
-This competition has been advertised in the Official Journal of the European Union (OJEU).
+This was a two-stage international design competition and was run in accordance with EU procurement guidelines and the Public Contracts Regulations 2015.
+This competition was advertised in the Official Journal of the European Union (OJEU).

-An exhibition of the finalists’ concept designs will be held in central London and locations around the UK from January 2017.
+An exhibition of the finalists’ concept designs was held in central London and locations around the UK from January 2017.

-As a result, the competition is seeking holistic designs comprising two key parts.
-The first part fulfils the minimum commitment of a National Memorial, requiring an outstanding design for a stand-alone memorial, including landscaping and above ground work.
-The second part is the below ground Learning Centre component, which will be taken forward subject to technical, financial, planning or other constraints.
-Both parts should be considered holistically together, as set out in the competition documents.
+As a result, the competition sought holistic designs comprising two key parts.
+The first part fulfilled the minimum commitment of a National Memorial, requiring an outstanding design for a stand-alone memorial, including landscaping and above ground work.
+The second part was the below ground Learning Centre component, which will be taken forward subject to technical, financial, planning or other constraints.
+Both parts were considered holistically together, as set out in the competition documents.

 Her Majesty’s Government has committed £50 million as its contribution to the total project costs of the National Memorial, the creation and running of a co-located Learning Centre and additional wider educational work on the Holocaust.
 In taking forward the winning design, HM Treasury standard Green Book processes for capital projects will be applied.